-Mercy Mondays: Updates from the Center for Community Service and Engagement
+Mercy Mondays: Updates from the Center for Community Engagement and Service

-The Center for Community Service and Engagement has some updates for the month of April — including an upcoming service retreat to Block Island and an update on a social justice retreat that happened in March.
+The Center for Community Engagement and Service has some updates for the month of April — including an upcoming service retreat to Block Island and an update on a social justice retreat that happened in March.

 Read below to find out more information.